Man of Flowers (1983) dir. Paul Cox

 w/ Lena Dunham, Laurie Simmons, Grace Dunham, Jemima Kirke, Alex Karpovsky, David Call, Merritt Weaver, Amy Seimetx

-Dunham’s award-winning script is so real it’s almost satire.
-The dialogue seems improvised, it’s that organic and succinct in its characterization.
+Prior to her controversial and often brilliant HBO show Girls (2012-2017), Lena Dunham made the mumblecore-ish, perhaps even post-mumblecore Tiny Furniture featuring friends and relatives.
+Dunham wrote her award-winning script but it is, to a degree, based on actual dialogue.
+It feels organic, wildly succinct in its characterizations, so real it is almost satire; this is why many indie fans initially assumed it to be improvised and therefore part of the peaking mumblecore genre.
 Durnham plays protagonist Aura, as much a product of TriBeCa as she is a misfit in it, especially upon return from college.
 Staying with her mom (Simmons, Dunham’s real-life mom) and younger sister (Grace Dunham), who’ve adapted to life without her, she flounders in typical mumblecore fashion.
 Why did I come to love Dunham’s character?
 For one thing she hates foreign movies despite her degree in film studies.
 Other more significant contradictions pile up, much as they do when transitioning between college and career, all leading to an abrupt and appropriately unresolved ending.
-Dunham’s gone on to even greater success with her subversive HBO show Girls.

 Touch Me in the Morning (1999) dir.
 Giuseppe Andrews

 w/ Giuseppe Andrews, Bill Nowlin, Ruth Estes, Walt Dongo, Walter Patterson, Dennis Taylor, Sparky Sparks, Taffy, El Dookie